Talmage-Hilton/Stat-386-Blog/_posts/2024-04-30-streamlit-app.md

 st.write("Welcome to a web app to explore information about the top 250 English Premier League players!
 You may interact with everything on the app.
 Look around, stay a while, and enjoy!")
 {%- endhighlight -%}

-The next code chunk creates a [Header]("https://docs.streamlit.io/develop/api-reference/text/st.header"), and [Caption]("https://docs.streamlit.io/develop/api-reference/text/st.caption"):
+The next code chunk creates a [Header]("https://docs.streamlit.io/develop/api-reference/text/st.header") and a [Caption]("https://docs.streamlit.io/develop/api-reference/text/st.caption"):

 {%- highlight python -%}
 st.header("Description")